 We’re at an interesting juncture with vitamin D research.
 We’re learning more and more about it but don’t yet know if there’s a cause and effect between vitamin D levels and heart disease, cancer and Alzheimer’s, for example.
 We should know more within a few years as further research results unfold.

 Do you have questions about vitamin D?
 Please leave a comment!

-Dr. Puja Sehgal is a board-certified Family Medicine physician.
+Dr. Puja Sehgal is a board-certified Family Medicine physician at Kelsey-Seybold's Downtown at The Shops location.
 She works with patients to give them knowledge regarding prevention and management of illness.
 She develops relationships with her patients by customizing their treatment based on their beliefs and cultural practices.